essenciary/GenieTodoMVC/documentation/deployment.md

 julia> SearchLight.Migration.init()

-julia> SearchLight.Migration.all_up!!()
+julia> SearchLight.Migration.allup()
 ```

 Now everything is ready for our app to run in production.
 We can test it by starting the server (`julia> up()`) and visiting
 <http://localhost:8000>.
 Our todo app should run as expected - but of course, you won't be able to see any of the todo items
 you may have added in development, as in production the app is using the new production db.
 You'll find the todo items when
 restarting the app in `dev` mode again.
 This level of data isolation provided by application environments ensures that we
-don't accidentally run dev or test code in production.
+don't accidentally run dev or test code using the production data.

 With our app fully configured for running in production, we're now ready to deploy on the internet.

-## Containerizing Genie apps with Docker and GenieDeployDocker
+## Containerizing Genie apps with Docker and GenieDeployDocker.jl

 Docker deployments are the most common way of releasing and scaling web applications as part of devops workflows.
 Genie has
-official support for Docker containerization via the GenieDeployDocker plugin.
+official support for Docker containerization via the `GenieDeployDocker` plugin.
 Let's use it to containerize our app.

 We'll start by adding the `GenieDeployDocker` package: `pkg> add GenieDeployDocker`